SECRET-GUEST/tiny-scripts/README.md

 The following note is in **french** it's a part of a bigger memory helper for ffmpeg, all and nothing ,...

-I'm putting that's here to save it or if someones needs 👇 👇 👇
+I'm dropping this here to save it / if someones needs 👇 👇 👇